VidunderGunder/sildr/README.md

 > _Image may be outdated_
 > _Simulation requires an Autodesk account (you can use your google account)._
+>
+> - Lightbulb represents the solenoid valve

 #### Prototype Components